Welcome

 • decolonization and the land back movement

-• uplifting and prioritization of the voices, bodies, and hearts of the global majority and non-human kin
+• the uplifting and prioritization of the voices, bodies, and hearts of persons of the global majority and non-human kin

 About Frea